tbit-bdd/JustLang/README.md

 | `JUST_CAP_DB`      | all `db_*` functions            |
 | `JUST_CAP_ALL`     | everything (default via `just_init()`) |

 A script that tries a disabled capability gets a catchable runtime error rather than crashing or silently succeeding.
+Regex has no capability flag — it's always available since it can't reach outside the interpreter.

 ### Resource Limits